-- Ongoing support needed to ensure continuance of efforts of Local Community Access Groups and other voluntary groups. - Financial constraints and other competing priorities within Moray Council.
-Need for closer links between Core Paths Planning and the Statutory - contributions. - Scarce resources particularly for path management and maintenance.
-Need to focus on the community planning, health and sustainable - transport agenda to unlock resources for outdoor access. - Need to consolidate agency and community partnerships to unlock resources and 'in kind'assistance. - Need to take full advantage of Community Development Funding from various Wind Farm Schemes across Moray the following measures:
+- Ongoing support needed to ensure continuance of efforts of Local Community Access Groups and other voluntary groups. - Financial constraints and other competing priorities within Moray Council. - Need for closer links between Core Paths Planning and the Statutory Planning system particularly for securing resources from developer contributions. - Scarce resources particularly for path management and maintenance. - Need to focus on the community planning, health and sustainable transport agenda to unlock resources for outdoor access. - Need to consolidate agency and community partnerships to unlock resources and 'in kind'assistance. - Need to take full advantage of Community Development Funding from various Wind Farm Schemes across Moray